If you learn these few braided fishing line knots you won't suffer from braid line's tendency to let go at the connections.

 If you're not using a leader at the end of your braided reel line, then you'll want to connect a swivel or some other connector to attach your terminal tackle.
 Here's the knot to use for that - the rather unimaginatively named 'Braid Knot'.

-First, double the line and pass the resulting loop through the eye of the hook.
+First, double the line and pass the resulting loop through the eye of the swivel.

-Then, from a point a few centimeters from the eye, take about 8-10 turns back toward the hook, finally threading the doubled line through the gap between the turns and the eye.
+Then, from a point a few centimeters from the eye, take about 8-10 turns back toward the swivel, finally threading the doubled line through the gap between the turns and the eye.

 Finally, lubricate it with saliva and then cinch it up tight with a steady, continuous pull.